firsttris/ccu-addon-mui/README.en.md

 1. Download the latest addon `tar.gz` file from the [releases page](https://github.com/firsttris/ccu-addon-mui/releases).
 2. Install it as a plugin on your CCU3 via the settings page under "Additional Software".
 3. Please Note: Upload and Reboot takes some time, depending on your Box ccu3.
-(Zip File is big because it includes the node binary)
 4. The add-on will be available at `http://192.168.178.123/addons/mui` (replace with your CCU IP).

 ## Setting Insecure CCU3 Origin as Secure